PIH/petl/README.md

 Prerequisites:

-* "openmrs-config-pihemr" project checked out (this is where the existing jobs live): https://github.com/PIH/openmrs-config-pihemr
+* [openmrs-config-pihemr](https://github.com/PIH/openmrs-config-pihemr) checked out (this is where the existing jobs live)
 * Local MySQL instance with an OpenMRS DB

-* Local SQL Server instance
+### Set up a SQL Server instance

-To set up a local SQL Server instance using Docker:
+Set up a local SQL Server instance using Docker:

 * SQL Server 2019: https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-ver15&pivots=cs1-bash
 * SQL Server 2017: https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017&pivots=cs1-bash

-* Note your password must be be at least 8 characters long and contain characters from three of the following four sets:
+Note your password must be be at least 8 characters long and contain characters from three of the following four sets: uppercase letters, Lowercase letters, Base 10 digits, and Symbols,  or the docker container will fail silently.

-  * Uppercase letters, Lowercase letters, Base 10 digits, and Symbols,  or the docker container will fail silently.
+You can run `docker logs [docker_id]` to debug

-  * You can run "docker logs [docker_id]" to debug
+Also note that the "root" user is named "sa", so you should set the username to "sa" when attempting to connect.

-* Also note that the "root" user is named "sa", so you should set the username to "sa" when attempting to connect.
+Once the container is started, get a SQL shell in it and run `create database <your_db_name>`

-* create database <your_db_name>
+### Create an `application.yml` file

-You'll need to set up a "application.yml" file with the configuration you want to use.
-This tells PETL:
+The `application.yml` file tells PETL

-* the directory to use as a working directory ("homeDir")
+* The directory to use as a working directory (`homeDir`)
-* the location of the datasource and job configurations (in the example below, they point to the appropriate directories in my local check-out of openmrs-config-pihemr)
+* The location of the datasource and job configurations (in the example below, they point to the appropriate directories in my local `openmrs-config-pihemr`)
-* the connection credentials for the local MySQL and SQL Server databases to conect to
+* The connection credentials for the local MySQL and SQL Server databases

 As an example: